modz2014/ILSpyContextMenu/README.md

 1. Download the latest release from the [GitHub repository](https://github.com/modz2014/ILSpyContextMenu/releases).
 2. Extract the downloaded ZIP file to a location of your choice.

-**Note: Before proceeding with the installation, you need to modify a line of code in the project to specify the location of the ILSpy executable.**

-3. Open the project solution in your preferred IDE (e.g., Visual Studio).
-4. Locate the file responsible for invoking the ILSpy executable.
-This may be within the source code for the context menu functionality.
-5. Look for a line of code similar to this: `sei.lpFile = L"ILSpy.exe";`
-6. Modify the path `L"ILSpy.exe"` to point to the location where ILSpy is installed on your machine.
-For example: `sei.lpFile = L"C:\\Program Files\\ILSpy\\ILSpy.exe";`

 ## Building the MSIX Package